 Plan on leaving the house?
 Best to leave these at home

-Although the wireless GW100 headphones are designed to leak up to 60 percent less sound than their wired counterpart, it’s not enough of an improvement to make these usable for public transit or office use.
+Although the wireless GW100 headphones are designed to leak up to 60% less sound than their wired counterpart, it’s not enough of an improvement to make these usable for public transit.
 Not only did the entire subway cabin hear my dubious taste in music, but I heard plenty of commuter chatter and subway rumble, which only served to severely degrade audio quality.
-Safe to say, even the AirPods are better at keep their noise in check better than these.
+Safe to say, even the AirPods are better at keeping their noise in check better than these.

 The mic works but not well

-Background noise is slightly attenuated, but the integrated microphone isn’t anything fancy like the Bose SoundLink On-Ear’s dual-mic setup or the Plantronics Voyager 6200 UC technology.
+Background noise is slightly attenuated, but the integrated microphone isn’t anything fancy like the Bose SoundLink On-Ear’s dual-mic setup or Sony WH-1000XM4.
 When I called my Mom, the first thing she said was, “Why do you sound so distant, like you’re in an echo chamber?”
 That said, it’s fine for quick calls—but don’t expect a miracle to come of it.

 While low-end reproduction is better than I would have expected from a pair of open-back headphones, it sounds underwhelming relative to most consumer cans.
 For analytical listeners, however, the accurate bass response is a welcome aspect of the Grado sound.

-If you’re a die-hard Grado fan wanting to support the brand or someone who just needs the convenience and soundstage of wireless open-back headphones, then the Grado GW100 is worth purchasing.
+If you’re a die-hard Grado fan wanting to support the brand or someone who just needs the convenience and realistic perception of sound afforded by wireless open-back headphones, then the Grado GW100 is worth purchasing.
 Enjoying the open sound reproduction through the GW100 is a lovely experience, and being able to freely move about while doing so makes it that much better.

 Frankly, though, the headphones seem to target a rather niche market—as those who just want open-back headphones are better off getting one of the company’s wired models while saving a good chunk of change.
 And listeners who want wireless headphones for commuting will benefit from cans that isolate them from the environment, rather than inviting outside noise in.
 On the whole though, if you find yourself drawn to the Grado GW100, you won’t be disappointed.